Damages in Tort

 At one time it was thought possible to obtain restitutionary damages in tort in some cases: Attorney-General v Blake 1 AC 268.
 Restitutionary damages entitle the claimant to profits made by the defendant.
 Notably, the defendant’s profits are not a ‘loss’ incurred by the claimant, and so are unavailable under normal principles.

 These damages were said to be available when other measures were inadequate and ‘practical justice’ demanded a remedy.
-The damages were calculated as the hypothetical license fee which the claimant would have charged to permit the tort.
+The damages were calculated as the hypothetical licence fee which the claimant would have charged to permit the tort.

 However, the Supreme Court in Morris-Garner v One Step (Support) Ltd UKSC 20 made clear that the kind of damages in issue in Blake were actually compensatory in nature and did not entitle the claimant to the defendant’s profits.
 As such, the position is now that Blake-style damages are available whenever: